pvalenzuelac/pvalenzuelac.github.io/content/research/_index.md

 layout: simple
 ---

-You can find more about my projects in my [CV](../files/cv_pablo_march23.pdf).
+You can find more about my projects in my [CV](../files/cv_pablo_march24.pdf).

 ## Working papers
-- **Highway Site Selection and Race: Evidence from the US Interstate Highway System**
+- **Infrastructure Provision and Displacement: Evidence from the Interstate Highway System**
   <br /> [[Draft]](../files/hwys_May2023.pdf)
   <a id="hide1" href="#hide1" class="hide">[Show Abstract]</a>
   <a id="show1" href="#show1" class="show">[Hide Abstract]</a>
   <div class="details">
-    This paper examines the causes and consequences of urban highway placements in the US.
-By exploiting cross-sectional variation in 1950, the last census before the Federal program that initiated highway construction, I find that tracts with a higher proportion of the city’s Black population were more likely to have highways constructed through them.
-These effects do not stem from a deliberate Federal agenda to build highways in Black neighbor- hoods but rather from State officials utilizing highway construction for their own purposes.
-Turning to the consequences for treated neighborhoods, by employing a matched difference-in-difference model, I find that tracts where highways are constructed experience a decline in the White population over the long term while the number of Black households remains unaffected.
-Moreover, highway construction decreases the number of housing units but does not impact median land prices.
+    This paper studies the consequences of displacement resulting from the construction of the Interstate Highway System in the United States.
+It starts by showing that highway placement within urban areas was not random.
+Exploiting cross-sectional variation between neighborhoods in 1950, the last census before the 1956 Federal-Aid Highway Act, I show that tracts with a higher proportion of the city's Black population were more prone to receive a highway, even after controlling for socio-demographic and geographic characteristics of the tract.
+Subsequently, the paper examines the impact on affected individuals.
+By geocoding the full-count 1940 census and linking it to administrative mortality records, I track affected individuals before and after highway construction.
+Exploiting the quasi-random variation in close proximity to highway developments, I show that displaced individuals die at a younger age, exhibit a higher likelihood of relocating from their neighborhood, and lived in neighborhoods with lower socioeconomic characteristics at their time of death.
+Moreover, although more nuanced, individuals residing near a highway are negatively impacted.
+These effects show up in the aggregate.
+By running an event study design for neighborhoods between 1930 and 2020, I found that highway construction is associated with out-migration, explained by a decrease in the Black population.
   </div>